 … but affects the climate and environment negatively

 Generative artificial intelligence depends on the global Information and Communication Technology (ICT) industry, already a significant contributor to emissions and energy consumption.
-ICT equipment, data centers and digital networks collectively account for approximately 10 % of the world’s energy consumption.
+ICT equipment, data centers and digital networks collectively account for approximately 10 % of the world’s electricity consumption.
 LLMs rely on specialized computing chips or Graphics Processing Units (GPUs) designed for high-performance computing.
 These chips contain critical minerals that are associated with both environmental degradation due to mining and to human rights violations.
 Besides being resource- and energy-intensive during production, the chips also play a role in the rivalry between the US and China.

 Widespread adoption of generative artificial intelligence can result in heightened climate and environmental impact, requiring measures to make LLMs greener.
 On the other hand, this technology also holds potential to contribute significantly to the green transition.
 For instance, President Biden’s voluntary guidelines, require companies to develop AI systems aimed at addressing major societal challenges such as climate change.